-The proposed use of proceeds is inclusive of spending proposed and under / (over) spent in the Corporation's prospectus dated June 30.
+(2) The proposed use of proceeds is inclusive of spending proposed and under / (over) spent in the Corporation's prospectus dated June 30.
 The proposed use of proceeds is quoted at an exchange rate of US\$1.00 = C\$1.00.

-The differences outlined above primarily represents the expected remaining six months of the expenditures on Golden Meadows.
+The actual use of proceeds was for the twelve months ended December 31, 2012.
+The differences above are expected to be spent in the three months ended December 31, 2012.
 The Corporation has outlined its 2012 expected spending in the 2012 Outlook and Goals section of this MD&A, which is not materially different to what was proposed in the Corporation's prospectus dated March 8, 2012.